 DNA-encoded chemical libraries: In the first area, we build synthetic small molecule libraries that are covalently linked encoding DNA scaffolds.
 Within the past few years, DNA-encoded chemical libraries (DELs) have been adopted at every major pharmaceutical company for hit generation and lead discovery.
 Several successful cases have been reported yielding multiple clinical candidates.
-The DEL approach has the ability to generate and assay small molecule libraries of much greater complexity (present demonstrations up to 10^10 molecules) than by any other approach.
+The DEL approach has the ability to generate and assay small molecule libraries of much greater complexity (present demonstrations up to 10^12 molecules) than by any other approach.
 Rather than screening molecules in discrete assays, DELs can be assessed collectively for binding to a protein target by a selection assay, all together, in a single tube.
 The cost, effort, and infrastructure required are reduced dramatically, particularly in comparison to traditional high-throughput screening (HTS).
 Our work in this area involves development of novel libraries and selection strategies for discovery of protein-protein interaction inhibitors that are mediated by short linear peptide motifs, with a particular focus on protein kinases and chromodomains.

-Selection-based sensing with DNA-encoded probes: In the second area, we have developed an evolution-inspired assay approach to detect sample stimuli using DNA-linked molecules as activity probes.
-We have developed DNA-encoded probes for detection of several enzymatic activities, as well as synthetic ligand binding, which allow activity detection through DNA sequence analysis.
+Selection-based sensing with DNA-encoded probes: In the second area, we have developed an evolution-inspired assay platform to detect sample stimuli using DNA-linked molecules as activity probes.
+We have developed DNA-encoded probes for detection of several enzymatic activities, as well as ligand binding, which allow activity detection through DNA sequence analysis.
 We work to apply this approach in proteomic activity profiling and in screening of small molecules for enzyme inhibition.
 Developments in genetic analysis technologies, particularly DNA sequencing, have been transformative to biomedical research.
 In contrast to genomic information, the barrier to accessing proteomic information, particularly enzyme activity, is dramatically higher.
 As aberrant enzyme activities are consistently observed in disease, this information is critical for appropriate diagnosis and treatment.